LONDON -- Hall of Fame quarterback Joe Montana did not get sentimental when asked Saturday about the 49ers moving out of San Francisco.

 “I understand people’s concern about them leaving San Francisco,” said Montana, speaking at an NFL forum that featured questions from European fans of football.

-“I don’t think there was enough of an effort by people in power at the time to try to keep them there.
+“I don’t think there was not enough of an effort by people in power at the time to try to keep them there.
 To me, they made a terrible effort to try to keep them in San Francisco.”

 After nine years of working on a plan to build a new stadium on Candlestick Point, the 49ers announced in November 2006 it was shifting its focus to Santa Clara.
 At the time of the announcement, San Francisco hoped a possible new stadium would help draw the 2016 Olympics to the Bay Area.